 Acquired ventilatory dysfunction may explain the chronic tissue hypoxia seen in many infants who die of SIDS.
 Several, but not all, studies suggest that at-risk infants have subclinical ventilatory impairment that is midway between normal infants and those with central hypoventilation syndrome.
 Infants who demonstrate diminished ventilatory response to hypoxia and hypercapnia have significantly diminished arousal response.
 Such diminished arousal response is correlated with future episodes of apnea that require resuscitation.

 Death may result during abnormal sleep, from dysfunction of the brainstem, or during normal sleep, when a pathophysiologic setting incites a lethal cascade of events.
-Diminished arousal response has been identified in newborns who subsequently suffer an ALTE, as well as in asymptomatic siblings of infants who died of SIDS, which suggests that some cases are congenital.
+Diminished arousal response has been identified in newborns who subsequently suffer a BRUE, as well as in asymptomatic siblings of infants who died of SIDS, which suggests that some cases are congenital.
 Such diminished arousal also may be seen in some healthy infants (who do not have impaired ventilation).

 Prone sleeping results in hypoxemia and hypercarbia, findings that attach special significance to these abnormal responses to subclinical hypoxemia and hypercarbia and their possible relation to SIDS.

 Infants at risk have a relative inability to awaken and remain awake from all stages of sleep.
 Term infants have more episodes of nonperiodic apnea during rapid-eye-movement (REM) sleep, which is autonomically active, than during quiet sleep.